nandiniuttreja/Nritya-Arena/README.md

 ### Nritya-Arena

-- Website For A Dance Studio using HTML, CSS and Bootstrap
+- A Static Website For A Dance Studio using HTML, CSS and Bootstrap.